galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 ---
 layout: tutorial_hands_on

-title: ATAC-Seq data analysis
+title: CUT & RUN data analysis
 zenodo_link: https://zenodo.org/record/3862793
 questions:
-- Which DNA regions are accessible in the human lymphoblastoid cell line GM12878?
+ [comment]: <> - Which DNA regions are accessible in the human lymphoblastoid cell line GM12878?
-- How to analyse and visualise ATAC-Seq data?
+- How to analyse and visualise CUT & RUN data?
 objectives:
-- Apply appropriate analysis and quality control steps for ATAC-Seq
+- Apply appropriate analysis and quality control steps for CUT & RUN
-- Generate a heatmap of transcription start site accessibility
-- Visualise peaks for specific regions
 time_estimation: 3h
 key_points:
-- ATAC-Seq can be used to identify accessible gene promoters and enhancers
+ [comment]: <> - CUT & RUN can be used to identify binding regions for
 - Several filters are applied to the reads, such as removing those mapped to mitochondria
-- Fragment distribution can help determine whether an ATAC-Seq experiment has worked well
+- Fragment distribution can help determine whether an CUT & RUN experiment has worked well
 contributors:
-- lldelisle
-- mblue9
 - heylf

 ---